jtsternberg/WordPress-Bookmarks/README.md

 ## Description ##

-Host your bookmarks on WordPress
+Host your bookmarks on WordPress.
+Recommended to be used with [my fork of the Tasty theme](https://github.com/jtsternberg/Tasty).

 ## Installation ##